// DEFINITIONS / GENAI

 How Brainpool Helps with Generative AI Solutions

-Brainpool specialises in building custom AI and machine learning solutions.
-We work across the full AI lifecycle — from strategy and proof-of-concept design through to full implementation of production-ready systems.
+Brainpool specialises in building custom AI and machine learning solutions across the full AI lifecycle - from strategy through full implementation.

 In the generative AI space specifically, Brainpool focuses on LLM-based systems, AI agents, automated report generation, intelligent knowledge retrieval, and workflow automation tools that integrate directly into business operations.